WebAssembly/wasi-threads/README.md

 - `pthread_yield` is a [deprecated] `pthreads` function; `sched_yield` is the right one to use.
 Since it is unclear how WASI's scheduling should interact with the host's, this can be deferred until someone has a use case for it.
-- `pthread_cancel` allows a parent thread to cancel a child thread; this functionality is difficult (impossible?) to implement without a WebAssembly mechanism to interrupt the child thread and complicates the entire implementation.
+- `pthread_cancel` allows a parent thread to cancel a child thread; in particular, asynchronous cancellation is difficult (impossible?) to implement without a WebAssembly mechanism to interrupt the child thread and it complicates the entire implementation.
 It can be left for later.

 [deprecated]: https://man7.org/linux/man-pages/man3/pthread_yield.3.html